g-andrade/aequitas/README.md

 IP address can be granted work.
 We'll get a reply that's based on the statistical distribution of recent work allocations.

-We'll name our category `http_requests`; any atom is allowed, and the necessary processes are created on demand.
+We'll name our category `http_requests`.
+Categories and actors can be represented by any term, and the necessary processes are created on demand.

 ``` erlang
 case aequitas:ask(http_requests, IPAddress) of